JhouLab/DigitalStereotaxAdapter/README.md

 ## Step 2: Print AP axis parts

-Print USING SUPPORTS the "Consolidated AP LEFT.stl" or "Consolidated AP RIGHT.stl" file, depending on whether you are converting a left or right arm.
-Each file contains the following 4 parts:
+Print these two files:

+1. Stoelting AP, parts 1-2 of 4, USE SUPPORTS.stl
+2. One of "Stoelting AP, parts 3-4 of 4, LEFT, NO SUPPORTS.stl", or "Stoelting AP, parts 3-4 of 4, RIGHT, NO SUPPORTS.stl"

+The second file choice depends on whether you are converting a left or right arm.
+As the filenames suggest, the first one should be printed with supports enabled in your 3D printer settings, while the second file should be printed without supports enabled.
+If you accidentally use supports, it is not the end of the world, but the holes in those parts will be filled with material that you will have to drill out.

+You should end up with the following 4 parts:

 1. Spacer (long flat piece with slots at both ends)
 2. Y-shaped adapter, which connects the stereotax arm to the spacer.